pioorg/Testcontainers-performance-up/README.md

     ./mvnw clean test '-Dtest=!TestInt*' && ./mvnw clean test '-Dtest=TestInt*'

-Perhaps the containers should start only once?
+Perhaps the containers should start only once?\
+You can do that by making all `@Container` fields `static`.